cpske/ISP/assignment/week6/unit-testing-assignment.md

 | argument not a list    |  throws exception     |

-## Example Python unittest for Unique
+## Example Python unittest for unique

 ```python
 import unittest